Custom Development and Feature Extension

 - Package Metadata: Includes

-. - Source Definition: Specifies source code location (e.g.,
+PKG_NAME,PKG_VERSION,PKG_RELEASE, andPKG_LICENSE. - Source Definition: Specifies source code location (e.g.,

-). - Build Rules: Defines compilation steps using
+PKG_SOURCE_URL,PKG_SOURCE). - Build Rules: Defines compilation steps using

-. - Dependencies: Lists required packages via
+Build/CompileandBuild/Install. - Dependencies: Lists required packages via

-and build tools viaBUILD_DEPENDS
+DEPENDSand build tools viaBUILD_DEPENDS.

 Build System Integration: